 In 2024, the $20,000 threshold will be lowered to $5,000 with no transaction minimum.
 This is part of a phase-in process by the IRS to eventually implement a $600 reporting threshold in 2025 unless the IRS makes more changes.

 We know these changes and postponements can be confusing, especially when it comes to selling items online.
 To help you understand, let’s look at some common concerns we see from online sellers and how to handle certain unique situations, like selling inherited items.

 How to calculate your taxable income from an online sale

 You only owe income tax on the net profits you make from a sale.
 To determine your profits, you need to keep track of each item’s sale price and any other expenses related to the sale.

-If you are a casual seller and you sell a personal item for more than you originally paid, the profit you make is considered a capital gain.
+If you are a casual seller (not a business) and you sell a personal item for more than you originally paid, the profit you make is considered a capital gain.
 Capital gains are taxable income and must be reported on your tax return using Schedule D.

 To determine your taxable gains when selling personal assets, you will need this formula: